sejal129/sejal129/README.md

 ```
 - :computer: I code in Python.
 - 🌱 I’m currently learning Data Science.
-- 👯 I’m looking to collaborate on project based on Machine Learning.
+- 👯 I’m looking to collaborate on project-based on Machine Learning.
 - 💬 Ask me about anything.
-If I didn't knew maybe I will learn something new!
+If I didn't know maybe I will learn something new!
 - ⚡ Fun fact: I talk a lot.
-I am totally a chill person with great humor and can give you life advices as well.
+I am a chill person with great humor and can give you life advice as well.

 ```
 def 4YearsOfCSE(self):